1971 NFL season: Draft

-The 1971 NFL Draft was held from January 28 to 29, 1971 at New York City's Belmont Plaza Hotel.
-With the first pick, the New England Patriots selected quarterback Jim Plunkett from Stanford University.
+The 1971 NFL draft was held January 28–29 at New York City's Belmont Plaza Hotel.
+With the first pick, the New England Patriots selected quarterback Jim Plunkett, the Heisman Trophy winner from Stanford University.
+The next two selections were also quarterbacks: Archie Manning and Dan Pastorini.

 New officials

 Three referees--Walt Fitzgerald, Bob Finley and George Rennix--retired following the 1970 season.
 Bob Frederic, Dick Jorgensen and Fred Wyant were promoted to fill those vacancies.
 Rich Eichhorst, a back judge in 1970, resigned to concentrate on officiating college basketball; he was replaced by Don Orr, who officiated in the league through 1995.